pydicom/pydicom/doc/tutorials/dataset_basics.rst

 This is the recommended method of accessing the value of standard elements.
-It's simpler and more human-friendly then dealing with element tags and later on you'll see how you can use the keyword to do more than just getting the value.
+It's simpler and more human-friendly then dealing with element tags and later on you'll see how you can use the keyword to do more than just accessing the value.

 Sequences